Tomas-Simoes/nextjs-with-backend/README.md

 - **Full-Stack Architecture:** Combines Next.js for the frontend with integrated backend API routes.
 - **Dynamic Routing:** Supports flexible and dynamic page and API endpoint creation.
 - **API Integration:** Implements custom backend logic to serve dynamic content directly within the application.
-- **Modern Web Technologies:** Leverages the latest features in JavaScript and React for a robust web development experience.
+- **Web Technologies:** Leverages the JavaScript and React for a robust web development experience.

 ## Technologies Used

 - **Next.js:** A React framework for building server-rendered and statically generated web applications.
 - **Node.js:** Provides the runtime for backend operations.
-- **Additional Libraries:** Utilizes modern libraries and tools as needed for enhanced functionality (e.g., Axios for API requests).
+- **Additional Libraries:** Utilizes libraries and tools needed for functionalities (e.g., Axios for API requests).

 ## Installation